-Although often overlooked, due to the popularity of its land based sibling, sea kale is both easy to use and full of health benefits.
-It grows around the coasts of Europe and in the last few years has risen in popularity, finding its way onto restaurant menus and in many home kitchens.
-Its fans include top chefs Tom Kitchin and Raymond Blanc.
+Less widely known, seakale grows naturally around the coasts of Europe and has risen in popularity more recently, finding its way onto restaurant menus and into many home kitchens.
+Its advocates include top chefs such as Tom Kitchin and Raymond Blanc.

-Sea kale should always be eaten quickly after harvesting; the sprouts can be prepared in the same way as asparagus, by blanching in boiling water, and are delicious served with a light vinaigrette.
-The sprouts can also be eaten raw or baked as a side dish, whilst the leaves are ideal for salad greens.
+Seakale is best eaten as soon as possible after harvesting.
+The sprouts can be prepared in the same way as asparagus, by blanching in boiling water, and are delicious served with a light vinaigrette.
+Seakale can also be eaten raw as a side dish and the leaves are ideal for adding to a salad.

-Digestive Health: Sea kale, like other members of the Brassicaceae family, contains a high content of dietary fibre.
-This is extremely important for digestive health.
+Digestive health: Sea kale contains a high content of dietary fibre.

-Hormone Regulation: Sea kale contains iodine which is important for maintaining the endocrine system to ensure all hormonal processes stay balanced.
-This balance helps boost the metabolism, reducing excess weight gain, fatigue and organ system malfunctions.
+Hormone regulation: Seakale contains iodine which helps the endocrine system and boost the metabolism, reducing the risk of excess weight gain, fatigue and systemic malfunction.

 By Glamis, Angus